Most estimators have the ability to be trained with data. Estimators that require training are called Learners and implement the

 partial() method for training in an online scheme.
 Subsequent calls to the

-Since training is often an iterative process, it is useful to obtain real-time feedback as to how the learner is progressing.
+Since training is often an iterative process, it is useful to obtain feedback as to how the learner is progressing in real-time.
 For example, you may want to monitor the training loss to make sure that it isn't increasing instead of decreasing with training.
 Such early feedback can indicate model overfitting or improperly tuned hyper-parameters.
 Learners that implement the Verbose interface accept a PSR-3 logger instance that can be used to output training information at each time step (or epoch).
 The library comes built-in with a Screen Logger that does the job for most cases.

 use Rubix\ML\Classifiers\LogisticRegression; use Rubix\ML\NeuralNet\Optimizers\Adam; use Rubix\ML\Other\Loggers\Screen; $estimator = new LogisticRegression(128, new Adam(0.01)); $estimator->setLogger(new Screen()); $estimator->train($dataset);